 Access to Microsoft 365 Defender data can be controlled using the scope assigned to user groups in Microsoft Defender for Endpoint role-based access control (RBAC).
 If your access has not been scoped to a specific set of devices in the Defender for Endpoint, you will have full access to data in Microsoft 365 Defender.
 However, once your account is scoped, you will only see data about the devices in your scope.

 For example, if you belong to only one user group with a Microsoft Defender for Endpoint role and that user group has been given access to sales devices only, you will see only data about sales devices in Microsoft 365 Defender.
 Learn more about RBAC settings in Microsoft Defender for Endpoint

-Microsoft Cloud App Security access controls
+Microsoft Defender for Cloud Apps access controls